Howie Meeker: Hockey camps

 Meeker later ran hockey schools as summer camps in Canada and the United States.
 His book Howie Meeker's Hockey Basics, published in 1973, and his weekly telecasts based on these camps, Howie Meeker's Hockey School, which ran from 1973 to 1977 on CBC Television, cemented his reputation in the coaching trade.
 The TV show was produced in St. John's, Newfoundland.
-It featured boys learning the basic skills about the game: skating, puck control and passing.
+It featured boys learning the basic skills of the game: skating, puck control, and passing.
 Meeker's encouragement and delivery were all based on his premise that the game was suffering from poor instruction at the junior levels.
 He felt the game was not being taught properly so his message was directed at coaches across Canada.
 He also made vocal and detailed complaints about poor quality hockey equipment for child players, especially concerning protective gear.
 The television series had 107 fifteen-minute episodes.
 It was produced and directed by Ron Harrison and/or John Spaulding and aired weekly during the hockey season.